EraserCN/Gigabyte-X570-Hackintosh/README.md

 - **macOS Versions Tested:** 11.4 - 14.3

 ## Warning
- This is made for 6 core processors like R5 5600, if you have 8/12/16 cores, please change config.plist.
+ **This is made for 6 core processors like R5 5600, if you have 8/12/16 cores, please change config.plist.**

- Please regenerate PlatformInfo before installation.
+ **Please regenerate PlatformInfo before installation.**

+ **Resize Bar & Above 4G Decoding have been enabled.
+If you don't want to enable them, please change ResizeAppleGPUBars to -1.**

 ## Installation Guide